samuel-hunter/gemini-request/README.md

 * (gemini-request (make-instance 'puri:uri
                                  :host "example.com"
                                  :path "about"))

-;; Receiving an error code sends a gmi-error by default.
-* (handler-case
-      (gemini-request "//example.com/no-exist")
-    (gmi-error (err) (with-accessors ((code gmi-code)
-                                      (meta gmi-meta))
-                       (format t "Received response ~D: ~A~%"
-                               code meta))))
-Received response 51: Not found!
-;; An error is thrown for any valid 4x, 5x, and 6x response codes, as ;; well as any unrecognized response codes.
-1x and 2x response codes ;; are returned as normal, and 3x redirect response codes are handled ;; automatically.

-;; You can disable this by setting gemini-error-p to NIL:
-* (gemini-request "//example.com/no-exist"
-                  :gemini-error-p nil)
-NIL
-51
-"Not found!"
-"//example.com/no-exist"

 ;; You can configure the maximum redirects to automatically follow ;; (default is 5).